Fill your life with greenery.

 Found at Carrara Markets, Paul’s Plants are open seven days and stock a huge range of indoor and outdoor plants at epic prices.
 Pop in to pick up some goodies and have a cruise around the rest of the markets while you’re there.

 Where: Cnr Manchester Road and Gooding Drive, Carrara

 Instant Jungle Palms Nursery

-Instant Jungle is a plant nursery based at Labrador with over two acres of palms, shrubs and exotic plants.
+Instant Jungle is a plant nursery based in Labrador with over two acres of palms, shrubs and exotic plants.
 They also specialise in water features, Bali huts, ceramic pots and statues.
 Wander up there for a magical experience.

 Where: 111 Olsen Avenue, Labrador

 Found on a six acre site in Runaway Bay and established over 40 years ago, Ross Evans Garden Centre has it all.
 They grow over half of their own plants and import a huge range of pots and planters, so you can kit our your entire garden from the one spot.
 Quite relaxing to wander around in there too.